-The DOE maintains 9 multiprogram laboratories (which account for 70 percent of the department's total laboratory budget and 80 percent of all laboratory personnel) and 13 program-dedicated laboratories, all but four of which are managed and operated for the department by various university and corporate contractors.
+The DOE maintains 9 multiprogram laboratories (which account for 70 percent of the department's total laboratory budget and 80 percent of all laboratory personnel) and 13 program-dedicated laboratories, all but 4 of which are managed and operated for the department by various university and corporate contractors.
 Because those laboratories have a total annual operating budget of about \$10 billion and a combined payroll of approximately 60,000 people, the taxpayers' "investment" in those laboratories has been truly staggering.

 The national laboratories today are no longer focused exclusively on weapons programming; they have branched out to include environmental, commercial, and various other research activities now that the Cold War is over.
-For example, 40 years ago, 90 percent of Lawrence Livermore's budget was devoted to defense activities.
-Today, less than half of its budget is so targeted.